 - Kept securely.

-We review our data retention periods regularly and will only hold your personal data for as long as is necessary for the relevant activity, or as required by law (we may be legally required to hold some types of information), or as set out in any relevant contract we have with you.
+- Our data retention periods are reviewed regularly and we will only hold your personal data for as long as is necessary for the relevant activity, or as required by law or as set out in any relevant contract we have with you.

 If you have opted-in to receive marketing material from us, we will use your name and email address to send out this information.